MKCMMSK/aria/README.md

 ## Description

-Quick prototype built to use Audius api to stream music, currently supports 1 specific track.
+Quick prototype built to use Audius api to stream music, currently supports 1 hard coded track id.
 When it comes to the video, it repeats the video played until a certain amount of loops have been looped, then hides the first player and unhides the next player to show a seamless transition as if it's a full video.
+Rinse and repeats.

+## To Do

+Testing is required.
+Seemingly functional but would like to have tests to validate and prevent regression bugs.

 ## Getting Started